Red Light Therapy vs Infrared Sauna: What's Actually Different and Which Is Right for You

 Key Takeaway

-"Infrared" appears in both red light therapy and infrared saunas — which causes enormous confusion.
+"Infrared" appears in the name of both red light therapy and infrared saunas — which causes enormous confusion.
 They are fundamentally different technologies that work through entirely different mechanisms.
 One uses light (photons) to directly stimulate cellular processes.
-The other uses heat (thermal energy) t
+The other uses heat (therm

 Affiliate Disclosure: BetterVitals may earn a commission from purchases made through links in this article, at no additional cost to you.
 This supports our independent research and analysis.
 We only recommend products we believe in after thorough evaluation.